Common Sense on Cannabis

 While working collaboratively with the federal government and recognizing that medical cannabis falls squarely under federal authority, I would exercise British Columbia’s constitutional right to regulate trade and industry within the province.
 That means exerting greater influence over the larger recreational cannabis industry, and making sure it works for British Columbians.
 We need to give unregulated growers rational reasons to migrate into the regulated marketplace - for example streamlined licensing, transition supports, farm gate sales, and direct sales to regulated retailers.

-I would be unafraid to use common sense economics - including tax policies like the 20% vape tax on cannabis - to close the price gap and set the right incentives for both buyers and suppliers to rationally choose the regulated market.
+I would be unafraid to use common sense economics - including reducing wholesale markups and rethinking tax policies like the 20% vape tax on cannabis - to close the price gap and set the right incentives for both buyers and suppliers to rationally choose the regulated market.
 The 2020 BC Liberal platform excluded even medical cannabis from an across-the-board PST cut; I would not have done that.
 In the long run, closing the price gap and shifting market share to the regulated market will mean more jobs, a larger tax base, more tax revenues (which should be properly shared with municipalities to cover their costs), and less people buying unregulated and potentially unsafe products.

 Cannabis has been and will continue to be a massive private sector industry in BC, whether people like it or not.
 We need to use common sense to finish bringing it into the light so that people are safe, there are more opportunities for entrepreneurs, and governments rather than gangs collect the tax revenues.